ElizabethDashwood/deep-learning-challenge/README.md

     43 data inputs X 80 neurons in the first hidden layer + 80 'biases' (one for each neuron) = 3,520 Params, as shown in the above table.
 See dense layer in table<br> The activation specified for this layer is the Rectified Linear Unit or 'relu', which is the most commonly used activation.

 Moving to the second hidden layer, we have:
     80 inputs from the neurons in the first hidden layer X 30 neurons in the second hidden layer (as per the Output Shape) + 30 'biases' (one for each new neuron) = 2430 Params, as show in the above table.
-See dense_1 layer in table<br>    Again, the 'relu' activiation is used
+See dense_1 layer in table<br>    Again, the 'relu' activation is used

 Finally we move to the outer layer, where we have:
     30 inputs from the neurons in the second hidden layer X 1 output (as per the Output Shape) + 1 'bias' for the single output = 31 as per the above table.
 See dense_2 later in table. <br>  The activation specified for this layer is the Sigmoid Function, used for outputs relating the probability of predictions.